oracle-livelabs/analytics-ai/diversity-and-inclusion/load-data/load-data.md

 ## Introduction

-In this lab we will load the data on Discrimination and Gender-Affirming Interventions (GAI).
+In this lab we will load the data on Discrimination and LGTBQ+ Global Acceptance Index (GAI).

 Estimated Time: 5 minutes